ApamaCommunity/.github/README.md

 # License

-Installing Apama Community Edition using the setup-apama action in this workflow implies agreement to the terms terms and conditions; see http://www.apamacommunity.com/terms-conditions/
+Installing Apama Community Edition using the setup-apama action in this workflow implies agreement to the terms and conditions; see http://www.apamacommunity.com/terms-conditions/

 This workflow sample is: